lescai-teaching/rnaseq-tutorial/docs/interpretation.md

 ## Over Representation Analysis (ORA)

-Finally, we can attempt to assign biological significance to our differentially expressed genes through Enrichment Analysis (ORA).
-The ORA analysis identifies specific biological pathways, molecular functions and cellular processes, according to the Gene Ontology (GO) database, that are enriched with our differentially expressed genes.
+Finally, we can attempt to assign biological significance to our differentially expressed genes through **Enrichment Analysis (ORA)**.
+The ORA analysis identifies specific biological pathways, molecular functions and cellular processes, according to the **Gene Ontology (GO)** database, that are enriched within our differentially expressed genes.

 ![Enrichment](./img/enrichment_plot.png)